Jury awards ZeniMax $500 million in Oculus VR lawsuit

 Finally, ZeniMax claims that Oculus VR purposefully misled the public into thinking that their headset was endorsed by ZeniMax or its employees or was in some way affiliated with the company or its products.

-All of these counts circle around to the point that ZeniMax Media believes that they were instrumental to the success of Oculus in a way that they should be compensated for.
-The jury has already handed down judgments on a couple of these claims, we’ll see what more is to come.Featured Image: Web Summit/Flickr UNDER A CC BY 2.0 LICENSE
+All of these counts circle around to the point that ZeniMax Media believes that they were instrumental to the success of Oculus in a way that they should be compensated for, which now it seems they will be, to the tune of a half billion dollars.Featured Image: Web Summit/Flickr UNDER A CC BY 2.0 LICENSE

 0